robole/svelte-todo-with-jest-tests/README.md

 You can run `npm run dev` to try the app out.
 The server will be listening at [http://localhost:3000/](http://localhost:3000/).

+You can read the companion article - [Testing a Svelte app with Jest](https://www.roboleary.net/2021/11/18/svelte-app-testing-jest.html) to learn more about the project set-up.

 ## Features

 The app should do the following: